jenohehir/hello-world/README.md

 # hello-world
-using this as a learning opportunity
+using this as a learning opportunity.
-This cup of tea is really awesome
+This cup of tea is really awesome.
+Hmm apparently grammar matters!